hxhwing/openai-chatbot/README.md

 # Build and Deploy OpenAI-powered Chatbot

+**You can follow this guide to quickly setup a web-based Chatbot,  powered by OpenAI, on GCP Cloud Run or your local machine**

 ![demo](static/images/demo.png)

 **As a prerequisite, you need to have an OpenAI account, and obtain a API key.**